 Laos is one of the most unique countries in Southeast Asia.
 The country is home to amazing landscapes and a diverse variety of wildlife.
 National Parks in Laos is a good way to enjoy nature and have a fantastic experience.

-Laos doesn’t have coastline so; they have to take advantage of the rich nature with many forests and animals.
+Laos doesn’t have a coastline so; they have to take advantage of the rich nature with many forests and animals.
 For nature lovers, this country is so dreamy.
 It was love at first sight when we enter Laos for the first time.
 We can ensure, you will have outstanding experiences once you will get there.

 Although Laos government does not protect these areas in any meaningful way, they are trying to change this.
-They want to take advantage of the ecotourism and make this a source of income.
+They want to take advantage of ecotourism and make this a source of income.

 Local people are getting involved, guides are being trained.
-Efforts had been making for the last years and now Laos has established rules for the extensive set of protected areas.
+Efforts had been made for the last years and now Laos has established rules for the extensive set of protected areas.
 The country is trying to adapt to tourism but, without losing its most attractive features.
-They are focus on ecotourism.
+They are focused on ecotourism.
 We loved every second spent in this country.
 So, if you are going on a trip through Southeast Asia you must include Laos.

-It isn't easy to plan a good itinerary but, you can seek for help here.
+It isn't easy to plan a good itinerary but, you can seek help here.
 Also, don't forget to visit some of the national parks in Laos referred below.

 Nam Ha National Biodiversity Conservation Area (northeastern Laos)

 In the Luang Namtha Province, northern of Laos is located the Nam Ha National Biodiversity Conservation Area.
 This area is so important because it incorporates a significant bird area conservation.